Red Cliffs

 Health performance in Red Cliffs is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Red Cliffs faces significant health challenges, with common conditions prevalent among both younger and older age groups.
-Private health cover is low, at approximately 46% of the total population (~2,453 people), compared to the national average of 55.7%.
+Red Cliffs faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Both younger and older age cohorts exhibit high prevalence of common health conditions.
+Private health cover is extremely low in Red Cliffs, at approximately 46% of the total population (~2,453 people), compared to 50.5% across Regional Vic., and the national average of 55.7%.

 Frequently Asked Questions - Health